 - 3m of usagi fabric.

-For the rest of the materials, all you need is a good thread, a bit of fusible interfacing for the facings, and an overlocker for a clean finish inside.
+For the rest of the materials, you just need good thread, a bit of fusible interfacing for the facings, and a serger for a clean finish inside.

 My sewing experience

 I really enjoyed taking on this challenge!
-I really like sewing new wardrobe pieces, it challenges me.
-Here, the biggest challenge was to create a pattern adapted to Gaëtan's measurements and that included all the specificities of a yukata.
+I love sewing new wardrobe pieces; it challenges me.
+Here, the biggest challenge was creating a pattern adapted to Gaëtan’s measurements and including all the specifics of a yukata.

-I think I did quite well, even if I can still improve the assembly of the facing.
+I think I did pretty well, even if I can still improve the assembly of the facing.

-For the rest, the assembly is quite easy because we are working with clean and straight lines.
-The technical difficulties are more related to the assembly which takes us out of the usual "European" assembly habits.
+As for the rest, the assembly is quite easy because the lines are clean and straight.
+The technical difficulties are more related to the assembly, which breaks away from our usual "European" assembly habits.

-I am really happy to have been able to offer him this pretty piece in time for his birthday.
-I hope he can wear it this summer and why not in Japan.
+I'm really happy I was able to give him this pretty piece in time for his birthday.
+I hope he can wear it this summer and maybe even in Japan.
 That would be great!

 And you, does it make you want to create this kind of piece?

-Would you be interested in a yukata workshop?
-It's true that with all our pretty Japanese fabrics, it makes you want to!
+How about a yukata workshop?
+It's true that with all our beautiful Japanese fabrics, it’s tempting!